dcdc-io/taiko-screencheck/README.md

 ## FAQs

 1. My headless screen captures never match my headed screen captures of the same page.

    This may be happening because you have a high DPI display.
 Try setting your desktop as a 1:1 pixel ratio to your display device.
 Alternatively you may want to avoid headed mode for the creation of reference images.

+2. How do I use taiko-screencheck?

+   With an initialised node project, run `npm install taiko-screencheck` and from thereonin taiko will automatically enable taiko-screencheck.

+3. Does taiko-screencheck work on the taiko CLI and in node?

+   Yes.
+You can use the plugin in both node and taiko CLI.

+4. What happens when I don't configure using `screencheckSetup`?

+   taiko-screencheck will create a directory per run, named _000n_.auto where _n_ is computed based on the current contents of the base directory.
+This is to say, the first time it runs the output will go to `$pwd/0001.auto` and the next time `$pwd/0002.auto` and so on.

+   You can use `screencheckSetup(options)` to change this behaviour.

+5. Can I see the current configuration at runtime?

+   Yes.
+Call `screencheckSetup()` without providing options and taiko-screencheck will return the current configuration.

 ## Contributing